Beneficiaries are the primary focus of your last will and testament and/or trusts set up on their behalf.

 You can make your children contingent beneficiaries, to become primary beneficiaries upon reaching the age of majority.

-You can make children or grandchildren beneficiaries of 529 (College Trust) Plan, Uniform Gifts to Minors Act (UGMA) account, or Uniform Transfers to Minors Act (UTMA) account to plan for a college education.
+You can make children or grandchildren beneficiaries of a 529 (College Trust) Plan, Uniform Gifts to Minors Act (UGMA) account, or Uniform Transfers to Minors Act (UTMA) account to plan for a college education.

 You can create a special needs trust for any child with any physical, cognitive, or psychological needs.